 FCSIC may also provide assistance to facilitate a merger or consolidation of a troubled System institution with another System institution.
-As discussed in the "Year in Review" section, in July 2023, the FCSIC Board adopted an updated policy statement clarifying how and when FCSIC would use its assistance authority.
+In July 2023, the FCSIC Board adopted an updated policy statement clarifying how and when FCSIC would use its assistance authority.